 Q. What are the benefits of DNS validation?

 DNS validation makes it easy to validate that you own or control a domain so that you can obtain an SSL/TLS certificate.
 With DNS validation, you simply write a CNAME record to your DNS configuration to establish control of your domain name.
 This makes it easy to establish control of your domain name with a few mouse clicks.
-Once the CNAME record is configured, ACM automatically renews certificates that are in use (associated with other AWS resources) as long as the DNS validation record remains in place.
+Once the CNAME record is configured, ACM automatically renews certificates that are in use (associated with other Amazon Web Services resources) as long as the DNS validation record remains in place.
 Renewals are fully automatic and touchless.

 Q. Who should use DNS validation?